 where Ytl is the colour concentration at time t in location l.
-The overall mean level (α) is site specific and for colour could vary with, for example, the soil, vegetation or land management characteristics of each catchment.
+The overall mean colour level (α) is site specific and could vary with, for example, the soil, vegetation or land management characteristics of each catchment.
 Regular variation of seasonal weather, for example, precipitation and temperature, principally drive the S term, and N represents short-term, random events.
 Any factor that drives the production of colour in surface waters (i.e. DOC production, solubility or transport) over multiple years could drive the trend T (Clark et al., 2010b).
 STL analysis was also carried out on the principal explanatory drivers of water colour identified in the general additive mixed models (GAMM) analysis.
 The trend component of each explanatory driver, namely soil temperature, discharge, soil moisture deficit and the NAO were extracted and compared visually.

 2.4.3 General Additive Mixed Models